 - 1) Each member of the examining committee, including the chairperson but excluding the faculty advisor, is entitled to one vote.
 For a committee member's vote to be counted, he/she must have participated in the entire exam and his/her vote must be cast in person.
-The faculty advisor is allowed to participate in the exam and the discussion following the exam, but must leave the room for the vote on the motions listed directly below. - 2) To reach a decision on any of the motions listed below, more than one-half of the committee members present must approve the motion.
+The faculty advisor is allowed to participate in the exam and the discussion following the exam, but doe not vote on the motions listed directly below. - 2) To reach a decision on any of the motions listed below, more than one-half of the committee members present must approve the motion.
 The vote shall be by ballot or roll call at the discretion of the chairperson.